JonathanPerry651/remote-build-server/docs/architecture_proposal_grpc_proxy.md

 # Architecture Proposal: Generic gRPC Proxy

+> **STATUS: IMPLEMENTED**.
+This proposal describes the architecture that has been adopted for the Remote Build Server.
+The Proxy now runs in Server Mode and is invoked via `--server_javabase`.
+See `docs/architecture.md` for the canonical documentation.

 This document explores an alternative architecture where the "Remote Build Server" behaves as a transparent proxy for the native Bazel client/server gRPC protocol, rather than wrapping `stdin/stdout`.

 ## Concept